trilinos/Trilinos/cmake/ctest/drivers/atdm/README.md

 ```

 This file sets some tweaks for that particular build `$JOB_NAME` link which
-CDash Track/Group results are sent to, which tests are currently disabled for
+CDash Track/Group results are sent to and other tweaks like this.

-that build, or any other build-specific tweaks.
+To run these files automatically from the Jenkins build configuration, the

-To run these files automatically from the Jenkins build configuration, the file:
+file:

 ```
   Trilinos/cmake/ctest/drivers/atdm/<system_name>/smart-jenkins-driver.sh
 ```

-which just runs:
+is provided which just runs:

 ```
   $WORKSPACE/Trilinos/cmake/ctest/drivers/atdm/shiller/drivers/$JOB_NAME.sh